Giuditta-Parolini/machine-readable-data/machine_readable_data_formats.md

    [Darwin Core Archive (DwC-A)](https://ipt.gbif.org/manual/en/ipt/latest/dwca-guide) is the data format associated to the [Darwin Core standard](https://dwc.tdwg.org).
 A Darwin Core Archive is a package of text files in CSV or TSV format stored in a zip folder.
 The data files are supplemented by an XML metafile (meta.xml) that provides information on the content and formatting of the data files in the archive and by a machine-readable metadata file compiled using a known standard, such as the [Ecological Metadata Standard (EML)](https://eml.ecoinformatics.org).
 Each archive includes a core data file that stores all the data using a Darwin Core-compliant terminology and assigns a unique identifier to each data record.
 The identifier is used to link the information in the core file to the information available in the extension data files.
 DwC-A is the preferred format for data publication in GBIF and, as such, experience an overall high popularity in the biodiversity community.

 * ###### <a id="abcd">ABCD and extensions</a>
    Alongside the DwC-A data format, GBIF also accepts data submissions that follow the specifications of the [ABCD (Access to Biological Collections Data) standard](https://abcd.tdwg.org) and its extensions **[[5]](#5)**.
-The ABCD standard is also maintained by TDWG and it is mainly conceived for exchanging data about living and preserved natura history and botanical collection specimens and field observations.
+The ABCD standard is also maintained by TDWG and it is mainly conceived for exchanging data about living and preserved natural history and botanical collection specimens and field observations.
 For the ABCD data standard there is no formalised data format analog to DwC-A for the Darwin Core Archive.
 Data that follows the specifications of the standard, however, are always transmitted in XML, therefore they are in a machine-readable format.
 The structure of the XML data files follows the specifications and the terminology set out by the ABCD data standard.

 * ###### <a id="other_formats">Other machine-readable formats used in biodiversity science</a>
    Alongside the data formats mentioned above, which are maintained by TDWG and regularly used for data exchange within the biodiversity community, there are other science-specific machine readable data formats that find application in biodiversity science.
 One example is the [Network Common Data Form (NetCDF)](https://www.unidata.ucar.edu/software/netcdf/) that is both a data standard and a data format and has been specifically developed to deal with array-oriented scientific data.
 In biodiversity science, the NetCDF data format is used to share datasets on [Essential Biodiversity Variables](https://portal.geobon.org/home).
 Data in NetCDF format are stored in a single file structured as an header section followed by a data section.
 Building NetCDF files requires the use of the [HDF5 library](https://hdfgroup.org/solutions/hdf5/).